-Records of all breaches will be stored on the school's computer system.

-• The DPO and headteacher will meet to review what happened and how it can be stopped from happening again.
-This meeting will happen as soon as reasonably possible
+Records of all breaches will be stored on the school's computer system, drive ADshare and The DPO and school business manager or headteacher will review what happened and how it can be prevented from happening again.
+This review will happen as soon as reasonably possible.